 casefor tupled parameter destructuring.

-- Polymorphic Function Types generalize polymorphic methods to dependent function values and types.
-Current status: There is a proposal, and a prototype implementation, but the implementation has not been finalized or merged yet.
+- Polymorphic function types generalize polymorphic methods to polymorphic function values and types.
+Current status: There is a proposal and a merged prototype implementation, but the implementation has not been finalized (it is notably missing type inference support).

 It's worth noting that macros were never included in the Scala 2 language specification and were so far made available only under an